pikvm/pikvm/pages/api.md

 ```

 ### Upload image: `/api/msd/write`
 On `POST` upload an image to the drive.
-This API uses HTTP multipart POST data.
+This API uses HTTP POST data.
+Parameters:
 - `image` specify the image name.
 - `data` multipart POST data to be uploaded.